 She gave a thoughtful nod.
 “He told us.”
 She waited, maybe wondering if he would elaborate.

 He shrugged.
-“And he can have it.”
+“Eh, he can have it.”

-“I’m not trying to deal with all the headaches.
-Plus, think about it, Ellis would be my new boss.
-No way I’m signing up for that.
-Imagine having that dude breathing down your neck all the time.
-Now Jawny on the other hand…the dude runs on negative attention.”
+“No interest I guess…not really trying to deal with all the headaches.
+Plus, think about it, that would make Ellis my new boss.
+And no way I’m signing up for that.
+Imagine that dude breathing down your neck all the time…would be a nightmare.
+Now Jawny on the other hand runs on negative energy.
+He’s perfect for it.”

 It was no small secret that Ellis Feldstein owned everything the light touched in Vail.
 He’d gotten his start with a puny inheritance; a few coal mines, the land above them and a floundering ski resort.
 After some rebranding, he got Beaverridge Resort turned around before aggressively going after commercial real estate, condominiums and hotels, which eventually gave him the fortune needed to build his true passion project; his very own private ski resort, which he micromanaged to the nth degree.